Rules and Regulations Governing the Recruitment and Employment of Ugandan Migrant Workers Abroad, No. 62

 - Start date: 2005

-The objectives of the statutory regulations include promoting the rights of Ugandan migrant workers by securing the best possible terms and conditions of employment for them in countries with have labour and social laws and licensing and regulating private recruitment agencies, and through them, regulating the treatment of Ugandan migrant workers by foreign employers.
+The objectives of the statutory regulations include promoting the rights of Ugandan migrant workers by securing the best possible terms and conditions of employment for them in countries which have labour and social laws and licensing and regulating private recruitment agencies, and through them, regulating the treatment of Ugandan migrant workers by foreign employers.

 Activities, processes and steps involved: